Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 The more you practice correct marksmanship fundamentals, including positions, the better able you are able to improvise when conditions are less than ideal.

 After we left the square range, I don’t think I ever adopted a fully correct kneeling position again.
 The terrain just didn’t allow for it.
-However, I have practiced enough with understanding my natural point of aim and bone-on-bone to make it work anyway.
-The target was still hit.
+However, I have practiced my natural point of aim and bone-on-bone to make it work anyway.
+It wouldn’t have been an x-ring hit in a match, but the target still got hit.

 Getting Behind Cover and “Working” Cover are Different Things